NVR-2023/NVR-2023/README.md

 ## Nuno Violante Rodrigues' Github Profile.

-As a Full-Stack developer specializing in the JavaScript ecosystem, I help build apps that businesses can rely on and users delight in.
-From robust Node.js backends and REST APIs to responsive and animated React UIs, I deliver—on time and beyond expectations.
+Full-Stack Developer specializing in the JavaScript ecosystem

+As a team member, I help develop full-stack applications that businesses can depend on and users delight in.
+With experience in React UIs, REST APIs, Node.js backends, and SQL/NoSQL databases, I ensure timely, high-quality delivery.
+I bring a positive, uplifting spirit to the workplace and am committed to continuous learning, with the ambition to achieve success for both myself and the team.
-I bring a positive, motivational spirit to the teams I collaborate with.
-Committed to lifelong learning and ambitious about both personal and team success, I know that together, we can build greatness.

-Let's connect!

 ---